 Platforms that we will not be managing:

-- Facebook (all groups aside from those mentioned above)
+- Facebook (any groups/pages aside from those mentioned above)

 Standards and expectations for those platforms:

 - If you feel like being unhelpful (including but not limited to: trolling, being a jerk, posting memes without appropriate content & context), refer to the previous point.

 - Provide complete answers whenever possible.
 A simple “this is in the FAQ” is not sufficient; provide a description or the heading under which the answer may be found for the question that was asked.
 There are some situations where a simple “No” works, but giving context goes a LOOOONG way towards… being helpful.